MTLKS/aws-practitioner/Services and Features/Database/Amazon RDS.md

+# Amazon RDS

+#essentials

+Amazon Relational Database Service (Amazon RDS) is a collection of managed services that makes it simple to set up, operate, and scale databases in the cloud.

+#### Essentials description:
 Amazon Relational Database Service (Amazon RDS) is a service that enables you to run relational databases in the AWS Cloud.

 Amazon RDS is a managed service that automates tasks such as hardware provisioning, database setup, patching and backups.
 You can integrate Amazon RDS with other services, such as [[AWS Lambda]].